 In July 2007, the Basilians turned over the parish to the Order of the Oblates of the Sacred Heart.

 In 2011, Holy Family established a volunteer Society of St. Vincent de Paul to minister to the poor and needy of our community.

 On April 1, 2013, our worship space was moved to the Parish Hall to allow for a renovation of the church building.
 The courtyard was renovated to include a “Centennial Plaza” with a life-sized Holy Family statue.
-One classroom wing was remodeled to allow for an entrance to the Courtyard from Main Street.
-On December 15, 2013, Daniel Cardinal DiNardo reopened our remodeled church as we celebrated Holy Family’s Centennial Mass.
+One classroom wing was remodeled to allow for an entrance to the courtyard from Main Street.
+On December 15, 2013, Cardinal Daniel DiNardo reopened our remodeled church as we celebrated Holy Family’s Centennial Mass.
 On March 2, 2014, the Religious Education/Conference Center was opened.
 An expanded parking lot bordering Main Street was dedicated on July 2, 2017.

 Thanks to the fact that Holy Family is one of the most culturally diverse parishes in the Archdiocese, we have been able to maintain a vibrant community for over 100 years and look forward with faith to the future.

 As a parish, we serve to fulfill our Mission Statement:

 “We, the faith community of Holy Family Catholic Church, aspire to follow the example a/Jesus Christ.
 We foster community by welcoming all, educating and encouraging each other on our faith journey.

 We seek to build the Kingdom of God as a Eucharistic community by witnessing the presence of the living Christ to others by giving of our time, talent and treasure.”